MetaCorp/obsidian-augmented-canvas/README.md

 The links between notes are used to create the chat history sent to GPT.

 ## Additional Features

+-   The plugin adds an action to create an image in the context menu of a note in the canvas.

 -   The plugin adds a command to insert system prompts on the Canvas.
 The system prompts are fetch from [f/awesome-chatgpt-prompts (github.com)](https://github.com/f/awesome-chatgpt-prompts).
 You can also add your own system prompts in the settings.